richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

-If an individual should disagree with an action taken by the IESG in this process, that person should first discuss the issue with the ISEG Chair.
+If an individual should disagree with an action taken by the IESG in this process, that person should first discuss the issue with the IESG Chair.
 If the IESG Chair is unable to satisfy the complainant then the IESG as a whole should re-examine the action taken, along with input from the complainant, and determine whether any further action is needed.
 The IESG shall issue a report on its review of